 Method: Put the barley and water in a pressure cooker, and let cook for about three whistles.
 Once the cooker has cooled a bit, open the lid, add jaggery if you want, and blend the mixture till smooth.
 Strain this mixture, and give it to the baby when lukewarm.

 ¼ cup whole barley

 Method: Wash the barley well, and cook it in a pressure cooker with three cups of water.
 Once the barley is cooked, simmer it for a few minutes, and then add the apples along with the remaining water.
 Cook on low heat for about 10 minutes before pureeing the mixture.
 Then, cool it, and feed to the baby.

 Here are a few things to remember when buying and cooking barley:

 - Babies cannot digest whole barley, so avoid buying it.

 - Store pearled barley in an air-tight container.
 You may even refrigerate it.

-Barley needs to be cooked well so that the baby does not get an upset tummy.
-Also, remember to feed only small portions of barley to your baby.
-Feeding an excessive amount can lead to bloating as barley contains a high amount of fibre.
+Barley needs to be cooked well, so that the baby does not get an upset tummy.
+Feed only small portions of barley to your baby.
+Feeding an excessive amount can lead to bloating, as barley contains a high amount of fibre.